-Dana Birksted-Breen is a training and supervising psychoanalyst in full-time private practice, as well as the former Editor in Chief of the International Journal of Psychoanalysis and former Editor of the New Library of Psychoanalysis.
+Dana Birksted-Breen was a training and supervising psychoanalyst in full-time private practice, as well as the former Editor in Chief of the International Journal of Psychoanalysis and former Editor of the New Library of Psychoanalysis.
 She has taught, chaired conferences, and led clinical workshops in many countries around the world.
 She was elected as a Distinguished Fellow of the British Psychoanalytical Society in 2022.

 Born in the U.S.A, Birksted-Breen’s family moved to Paris when she was nine months old, and then to Geneva when she was eleven.
 Living in Francophone countries with Anglophone parents, she grew up bilingual.
-She has been interested in psychoanalysis from an early age, first encountering Freud’s writings in her school library.
+She was interested in psychoanalysis from an early age, first encountering Freud’s writings in her school library.
 His model of the human mind was intriguing to her, tapping into her deep curiosity about what makes people think and act in the ways they do.
 She was compelled by the central psychoanalytic idea of the unconscious: the hidden yet powerful source of our conscious experience.
 Growing up with two different cultures and languages also played a part in her gravitation toward psychoanalysis.
 In Birksted-Breen’s view, psychoanalysts are often outsiders in one way or another, and therefore able to see things from a perspective that can be of great value to analytic work.

 After completing her preparatory studies at the University of Geneva, Birksted-Breen studied for a degree in Psychology (Licence ès Lettres) at the Sorbonne in Paris.
 Upon graduating, she moved to England, studying for a year at the Tavistock before embarking upon a PhD at Sussex University supervised by Marie Jahoda.
 She wrote her thesis on changes in women’s self-concept with the birth of a first child, whilst also assisting in research at the student health centre.
 Once she had gained her doctorate, Birksted-Breen trained to become a psychoanalyst, gaining membership of the British Psychoanalytical Society in 1980.

 Birksted-Breen’s theoretical writing has always been intimately connected with her clinical work, each informing and developing the other.
-She is interested in the points of connection and disconnection between theory and practice, and the creative spaces formed between the two.
-Over many years she has investigated deeply ideas of identity, sexuality, symbolization, time and temporality, and the psychoanalyst’s mode of attention in the session.
+She was interested in the points of connection and disconnection between theory and practice, and the creative spaces formed between the two.
+Over many years she investigated deeply ideas of identity, sexuality, symbolization, time and temporality, and the psychoanalyst’s mode of attention in the session.
 Her 2016 book, The Work of Psychoanalysis: Sexuality, Time and the Psychoanalytic Mind, brings together some of her explorations in these areas, including a recent development in her thinking: the concept of ‘bi-ocularity’.
 With this term she describes the dual attentional position in which an analyst must place him- or herself during the session, in order to create space for ‘that which is ‘other’’, and thus for the possibility of transformation in the patient (‘Bi-Ocularity, the Functioning Mind of the Psychoanalyst’, 2016).

 Time and temporality have formed a prominent thread through Birksted-Breen’s work, in connection with ideas of stasis, change, impasse and transformation.
 She emphasizes the importance of Bion’s concept of ‘reverie’, proposing the notion of ‘reverberation time’ for the time element in the process of reception and psychical transformation, which creates the potential for symbolic thinking and works to avoid impasse in the analytic situation.
 This is connected to Freud’s emphasis on the need for the analyst to hold an ‘evenly suspended’ attention in the session.
 In a paper from 2012, ‘Taking Time: The Tempo of Psychoanalysis’, Birksted-Breen explains the fundamental significance of time in analysis: